khmarbaise/octopress/source/_posts/2021/04/2021-04-05-maven-plugin-configuration.md

 This opens a new level of command invocation configuration.

-You might know the [build-helper-maven-plugin][build-helper-maven-plugin] which can be used in combination with the [versions-maven-plugin][versions-maven-pugin] to increment your versions without the [maven-release-plugin][maven-release-plugin] via command line like this:
+You might know the [build-helper-maven-plugin][build-helper-maven-plugin] which can be used in combination with the [versions-maven-plugin][versions-maven-plugin] to increment your versions without the [maven-release-plugin][maven-release-plugin] via command line like this:

 ```